CyberActive/GraphEmbeding/README.md

 Graphs are playing an ever important role in various areas of data science.
 The building blocks of graphs are nodes and edges (or links).
 There exists a number of different formats to store graph data.
 They all fall in the category of semi-structured data.

 Graphs can be used for visualization of complex data, for logical reasoning, for machine learning (ML) and deep learning (DL).
 In order to be used for machine and deep learning the graph data have to be converted to the format the ML and DL algorithms 'understand'.
 This format consists of rows and columns of numbers, commonly known as numerical matrices.
 The conversion from the node-edge to a matrix representation is not trivial and not unique.
-There are multiple ways to convert the way graph to a numerical matrix.
+There are multiple ways to convert a graph to a numerical matrix.
 The benefits and downsides of each method depend on the application area.

 The number of different ways to encode, or embed, graphs is constantly growning.
 It is not a goal of this repository  to present a complete, or even imcomplete list of graph embeddings developed up-to-date.
-Rather, the goal is to illustrate application of several graph embedding algorithms to one graph dataset.
+Rather, the goal is to illustrate and compare two graph embedding algorithms - one well-known algorithm node2vec and a CyberActive inhouse algorith, when applied to one graph dataset.

 ## Graph Dataset
 We use the  [StreamSpot](https://github.com/sbustreamspot/sbustreamspot-data) data set The StreamSpot dataset is composed of 600 provenance graphs derived from 5 benign and 1 attack scenarios.